Shawonskh/Groth_chamber/README.md

 Sonar
 1

-Present it in table form.
-It has to have following columns: item, quantity, and whether you-need-this-component-from-us.
-This information is crucial for your projects success.
-The table should contain all of the components you need to complete the project.
-Have look at the available hardware list at the end of the project topic.
-We might be able to provide some hardware outside of this list but in other cases you need to provide your own hardware if you need something out of the ordinary.

 I checked the repository the project has been discussed and we are planning to make next steps as soon as possible.
 By Sakhawat
 ~~This text is nothing just a test-commit~~